Ababwa/prj2/readme.md

 # PRJ2
 A description of the PRJ2 file format used by [Tomb Editor](https://github.com/MontyTRC89/Tomb-Editor).

+This description attempts to be accurate as of Tomb Editor 1.7.2.
 ## Syntax Guide
 The format is described using a vaguely Rust-like psuedocode, exemplified below:
 ```rust